erenard/presentation/vuejsamsterdam/slides.md

 # Evan You - State of the Vuenion

-Summary of 2018
+## Summary of 2018

 - Vue CLI 3
   - Web component natif avec la CLI
 - Version 2.6
-  - New syntax for tje slot / slot-scoped
+  - New syntax for the tag / attribute: slot / slot-scoped
 - Popularity and download count on npm / cdn
   - 700k active users by week on the chrome dev tool
   - 3.3M downloads by month on npm
   - 461M hits by month on jsDlvr (half of the JQuery's figures)

+---

+# Evan You - State of the Vuenion

+## Open source project

+- Specifications done via RFC
+- Funded via Patreon

-What's next in 2019
+## What's next in 2019

 - Version 3.0
   - Mostly compatible with the 2.x version, migration tools will be provided